tnc-ca-geo/python-flow-calculator/README.md

    Files with the required field are always output whereas the non required files will be output or not based on user input.
 Below is a breakdown of most of the files that may need some extra context.

    The content of the `flow_result` file can be broken down in the following table (adapted version of [the original repositories README.csv](https://github.com/leogoesger/func-flow/blob/master/metrics_info/ReadMe.csv) file).
 Descriptions of results are included below, with more detailed explanations available in the [eFlows documentation](https://eflows.gitbook.io/project/website_summary).
 Some additional Low Flow metrics are included in the `flow_result` file and are sourced from the [Functional Low Flows Repository](https://github.com/jessayers20/Functional-Low-Flows).
+All metrics are calculated on an annual basis (for each water year) except for peak flow magnitude.

    | Name                               | Unit               | Code               | Description                                                                                   |
    |------------------------------------|--------------------|--------------------|-----------------------------------------------------------------------------------------------|